maslybs/meet-web/README.md

-# Camera Mother — a simple LiveKit client on React
+# Meet Web — a simple LiveKit client on React

 This is a minimal SPA on `React + Vite` that allows you to conduct a private broadcast for a visually impaired user: